sswires/swires.me/_posts/2023-07-21-using-legendary-for-unreal.md

 tools like WINE.
 However, a hidden feature of this CLI client is that it also allows you to download Unreal Engine content, which is itself hidden behind a command line switch when listing content.

+It is important to note that Legendary will only allow you to download content you own, either bought or claimed for free.
+It is **not** a piracy tool.

 ## Installing Legendary
 You can grab the latest release on the [GitHub release page](https://github.com/derrod/legendary/releases/latest) where you can download an executable for your system, or if you have [Python](https://python.org) installed  (and added to